-The best way to keep your cat off the kitchen counter is to let the counter or environment provide the deterrent.
+The best way to keep your cat off the counter is to let the counter or environment provide the deterrent.
 Your cat usually climbs up there when you aren’t around so a great way is to use a repellent.
 It’s way better than squirting water or yelling at your cat.
 Firstly and most importantly, because you don’t want your cat to be afraid of you.
 Secondarily, repellents have two critical features.
 (1) It is consistent, which will make your cat learn faster.
 (2) It works when you aren’t around so your cat won’t associate you with the deterrent.

 Not all cat repellents work the same way or have the same effectiveness.
 Here is a list of the most successful repellents to keep cats off counters:

 - Motion-activated pet deterrents. sssCat is a small battery-operated device that detects motion and releases an air burst whenever a cat approaches.
 It’s not harmful, but it is scary for cats.
 The best part, sssCat provides consistency, working every single time your cat jumps on the counter.
-Pretty soon, he will not even try to approach it.
+Pretty soon, he or she will not even try to approach it.
 For more information, please see our video of our review of sssCat.
 You can buy sssCat here.

 - Aluminum foil.
-This is another thing that cats do not like to step on because walking on it creates a rustling sound that they dislike.
+This is another thing that cats do not like to step on because walking on it creates a rustling sound that bothers them.
 The hardest part is placing the foil on a spot on which the cat will jump and then keeping it in place (a small strip of Scotch tape will be useful).
 Unlike double-sided tape, it’s much easier to set up and remove when not needed.

 - Citrus fruit peels.
 Do you eat lemons and oranges?
 Their skins are excellent cat deterrents.
 Unfortunately, citrus peels dry quickly and become ineffective, usually within a few hours.
 If the above ideas don’t work, you might try this one.

 2. Distract your cat

-Now, we’ve done some nasty stuff; it’s time to make things better for your cat.
+Now that you’ve deterred your cat, it’s time to make things better for them.
 No one likes being scared.
 So here’s what you can do.